lukaw3d/simpler-demo-rofl/denojs-inline/README.md

 ROFL app runs.

 https://explorer.oasis.io/testnet/sapphire/address/0x5d683b980615A7A60B3cFf3DFC338A9985278fF3
-is Echo.sol - it allows anyone to post a message.
+is Echo.sol - this contract allows anyone to post a message.
 So you don't need to deploy+verify it yourself.

 Do:
 ```sh